Sidhe-is-me/deep-thinking/spec.md

 # Specifications for the Rails Assessment

 Specs:
-- x] Using Ruby on Rails for the project
+- [x] Using Ruby on Rails for the project
     Complete
 - [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)
       User has many Journals